11 Academics

 • Two other people

-• minimum of two members must be SAFS core faculty
+• A minimum of two members must be SAFS (or QERM) core faculty

 11.4 Plan of Study

-This is an agreement made between the student and the supervisory committee about what coursework will be required to complete the doctoral degree.
-It includes the core required courses as well as any other courses the committee feels are necessary to give the student the required background in her/his/their area of interest.
+The plan of study is an agreement made between the student and the supervisory committee about what coursework will be required to complete the doctoral degree.
+It includes the core required courses as well as any other courses the committee feels are necessary to give the student the required background in their area of interest.

 11.5 Student & Advisor Annual Review